Speed limits in Ireland: History

 It was not until 1992 that a 70 mph (113 km/h) speed limit was authorised on the State's motorways.
 This occurred through the Road Traffic (Speed Limits) (County of Kildare) (Amendment) Regulations, 1992 and the similar Road Traffic (Speed Limits) (County Borough of Dublin and County of Dublin) (Amendment) Regulations, 1992.
 This authorised traffic on the M1, M7, M11 and M50 to travel at 70 mph (113 km/h) where signposted.
 This was extended to motorways in general by the Road Traffic Act, 1994.
-A minimum speed limit of 30 mph had previously been set in 1974 through the Local Government (Roads and Motorways) Act, 1974.
+A minimum speed limit of 30 mph had previously been set in 1974.

 On 20 January 2005, Ireland adopted metric speed limits.
 Around 35,000 existing signs were replaced and a further 23,000 new signs erected bearing the speed limit in kilometres per hour.
 To avoid confusion with the old signs, each speed limit sign now has "km/h" beneath the numerals.

-During the period 2000-2010, the state underwent a massive road building programme which included the construction of a national motorway network.
-Many sections of this "motorway network" such as the N6 from Kinnegad to Kilbeggan were originally built to high quality dual carriageway standard.
-The Roads Act, 2007 enacted in July 2007 made a provision for the redesignation of dual carriageways to motorway.
-This meant the hard shoulder of the high quality dual carriageways chosen to be redesignated, had to be changed from a broken yellow line to a continuous yellow line.
-Green signage also had to be changed to blue.
-In some instances the cost of this retrofit ran to millions of euro as it involved the replacement of existing gantry and large panel signage as well as the application of hundreds of kilometres of thermoplastic road paint.
-In September 2008, the Cahir to Cashel stretch of the M8 had its gantry signage changed and hard shoulder re-painted.
-Parts of the M6 also underwent the same process.